CESNET/dp3/docs/modules.md

 #### Attribute hooks

-Callbacks are registered using the [`register_on_new_attr_hook`][dp3.common.callback_registrar.CallbackRegistrar.register_on_new_attr_hook] method.
+Callbacks that are called on every incoming datapoint of an attribute are registered using the [`register_on_new_attr_hook`][dp3.common.callback_registrar.CallbackRegistrar.register_on_new_attr_hook] method.
 The callback allways receives eid, attribute and Task, and may return new DataPointTasks.
 The required signature is `Callable[[str, DataPointBase], Union[None, list[DataPointTask]]]`.